devtut/generate/docs/python/list-slicing-selecting-parts-of-lists.md

 ```
 def shift_list(array, s):
-    &quot;&quot;&quot;Shifts the elements of a list to the left or right.
+    ===Shifts the elements of a list to the left or right.

     Args:
         array - the list to shift